Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ]
 ```

 This endpoint Upsert a Package.
-The reference should be unique and permit to update an existing package or Create a new Package.
+The reference should be unique and allows to update an existing package or Create a new Package.
 If reference is not given, the package will be created.
-An Esus Reference will be returned you must have to save it for your next updates of this package. `this one will be updated with the new Params Given here.`
+An Ezus Reference will be returned you must have to save it for your next updates of this package. `this one will be updated with the new Params Given here.`

 ### HTTP Request